labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-right-substring-generator/step1.md

 # Right Substring Generator

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Generates all right substrings of a given string.
+To generate all right substrings of a given string, follow these steps:

+1. Open the Terminal/SSH and type `node` to start practicing coding.
-- Use `String.prototype.length` to terminate early if the string is empty.
+2. Use `String.prototype.length` to stop the iteration early if the string is empty.
-- Use a `for...in` loop and `String.prototype.slice()` to `yield` each substring of the given string, starting at the end.
+3. Use a `for...in` loop and `String.prototype.slice()` to `yield` each substring of the given string, starting from the end.

+Here's the code snippet:

 ```js
 const rightSubstrGenerator = function* (str) {